Complete Lawn Care Guide for Manhattan, Illinois Homeowners

 The best way to get accurate pricing is to request a free on-site estimate.
 Every property is different, and a walk-through allows us to identify exactly what your lawn needs and build a plan around your budget.

-Ready for Professional Lawn Care in Manhattan, IL?
+Ready for Professional Landscaping in Manhattan, IL?

 Whether your lawn needs a full-season program or a single cleanup, Above the Lawn Services is here for Manhattan, Illinois homeowners.
 We know the local soil, the local weather, and exactly what it takes to keep your yard looking its best.
-Call us at (815) 531-1108 or reach out online for a free estimate.
+Call us at (815) 520-2558 or reach out online for a free estimate.

 Get a Free Estimate